Car Rental in Ho Chi Minh City (2026) - Driving Guide & Best Rates

 Helpful Tips

-Rent from international agencies at Tan Son Nhat Airport for convenience and reliable insurance coverage, though city locations may offer more competitive rates - compare options through booking platforms for current availability.
+Rent from international agencies at Tan Son Nhat Airport for convenience and reliability, though city locations may offer competitive rates - compare options but prioritize agencies with clear insurance coverage and 24/7 support.

-Before driving off, thoroughly document any existing damage with photos, verify insurance coverage details, and ensure you understand the fuel policy (full-to-full is standard) and mileage limits.
+Before driving off, thoroughly document any existing damage with photos, verify insurance coverage details, and ensure you have the rental company's emergency contact number - Ho Chi Minh City's dense traffic makes complete insurance essential.

-Download offline maps (Google Maps works well in Vietnam) before your trip as GPS signal can be unreliable in some areas, and consider getting a local SIM card for real-time navigation assistance.
+Download offline maps (Google Maps or Maps.me work well in Vietnam) before your trip, as GPS is important for navigating the city's complex street system - consider hiring a local SIM card for real-time navigation and traffic updates.

-Rush hours (7-9 AM and 5-7 PM) create severe congestion throughout the city, with traffic often moving at walking pace - plan extra travel time and avoid peak periods when possible.
+Rush hours (typically 7-9 AM and 5-7 PM) bring severe congestion throughout the city, with gridlock common on major routes - allow extra travel time and consider avoiding peak periods for important journeys.

 Essential Phrases